Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: INTRODUCTION

-Game-theoretic methods~\cite{zhu2023bi,9557770,9492817} have emerged as an alternative paradigm for modeling strategic interactions among vehicles in roundabout environments~\cite{ding2019multivehicle}.
-Approaches such as Nash equilibrium and Stackelberg games~\cite{pourabdollah2017calibration} can effectively capture the competitive and cooperative behaviors between vehicles during merging, yielding, and lane-changing maneuvers in circular traffic flows.
-However, these methods often rely on assumptions of perfect rationality and complete information, which rarely hold in real-world roundabout scenarios where HDVs exhibit varying levels of uncertainty in gap acceptance, exit timing decisions, and lane selection behaviors~\cite{Bie2024}.
-Additionally, the challenge of selecting among multiple Nash equilibria~\cite{9781400} can undermine cooperative consistency and lead to potential safety violations, especially in dynamic multi-lane roundabout environments where rapid merging and lane-changing decisions are critical for maintaining traffic flow~\cite{9456983}.
+In complex environments like roundabouts, vehicle interactions are often modeled using game-theoretic reasoning, aiming to capture both cooperative and competitive behaviors among drivers~\cite{zhu2023bi, 9557770, 9492817, ding2019multivehicle}.
+Frameworks such as Nash and Stackelberg games~\cite{pourabdollah2017calibration} enable multi-agent planning under strategic assumptions.
+However, real-world scenarios introduce significant deviations from these assumptions—human drivers may act irrationally, interpret gaps inconsistently, or delay exit decisions~\cite{Bie2024}, leading to mismatches between model predictions and actual behavior.
+Furthermore, the non-uniqueness of game-theoretic solutions~\cite{9781400} can hinder reliable coordination, particularly in multi-lane roundabouts where rapid decision-making is crucial for maintaining safety and efficiency~\cite{9456983}.
 Beyond learning and game-theoretic approaches, safety-critical control methods have also been widely investigated to provide formal safety guarantees.
-Representative examples include Control Barrier Functions (CBFs) \cite{liu2023iterative, liu2025safety, liu2024feasibility, liu2023auxiliary}, reachability analysis \cite{bansal2017hamilton}, and formal methods \cite{belta2017formal}.
+Representative examples include Control Barrier Functions (CBFs) \cite{liu2023iterative, liu2024feasibility}, reachability analysis \cite{bansal2017hamilton}, and formal methods.
 In contrast, our work addresses safety through a Monte Carlo Tree Search (MCTS) framework with hierarchical risk assessment, tailored to mixed traffic at unsignalized roundabouts.